liamhays/alum/README.md

 In this example, Alum found the one physical serial port on the system and used it automatically.

+Sometimes, after a file has been transferred to the calculator, the rightmost "data transfer" annunciator will stay on.
+I don't know why this is and it appears to be harmless.

 ## Extra transfer features
 To finish or close any server after a transfer, pass the `-f` flag to